Continvvm/continuum/docs/_tutorials/datasets/dataset.rst

 | **MultiNLI** | 5 | | :white_check_mark: | :book: |

-All datasets have for arguments `train` and `download`, like a [torchvision.dataset](https://pytorch.org/docs/stable/torchvision/datasets.html).
+All datasets have for arguments `train` and `download`, like a `torchvision.dataset<https://pytorch.org/docs/stable/torchvision/datasets.html>`_.
 Those datasets are then modified to create [continuum scenarios](https://continuum.readthedocs.io/en/latest/_tutorials/scenarios/scenario.html).

-Once a dataset is created, it is fed to a scenario which will split in multiple tasks.
+Once a dataset is created, it is fed to a scenario that will split it in multiple tasks.

-We support many datasets implemented in torchvision in such as **MNIST**, or **CIFAR100**:
+Continuum supports many datasets implemented in torchvision in such as **MNIST**, or **CIFAR100**:

 .. code-block:: python